 “I question myself, am I seeking Christ?
 Being in the church reminds me to do the work and fulfill His plan for me,” said Puckett.
 “While am here I’m spending time helping others.”

-Chris Kurtz, the church state president, visited and gave a sermon on “Purpose.”
+Chris Kurtz, the church stake president, visited and gave a sermon on “Purpose.”
 He compared servants to the lower lights on the sea that help guide ships into land and God being the lighthouse.

 “The purpose of tonight won’t be fulfilled if it doesn’t bring about change,” said Kurtz.
 “I hope we can live our life that others can feel our light.
 The light of prayer that can help save lives.